 Urmi Joshi – Canada Regional Winner

-Urmi is extremely committed to all of her students and has over 18 years teaching experience.
-While her main focus is on chemistry, maths, science, and languages, Urmi knows that teaching isn’t always about academics.
+With over 18 years of teaching experience, Urmi is extremely committed to all of her students.
+While she focuses primarily on chemistry, math, science, and language, Urmi understands that teaching isn’t always purely academic.
 In fact, Urmi has been known to go above and beyond to find solutions for students that need extra help.

-Urmi has a critical understanding of what makes a great teacher - the fact that learning is a mutual experience means that both the tutor and the student should benefit from the learning process.
+Urmi has a critical understanding of what makes a great teacher – the fact that learning is a mutual experience means that the instructor, as well as the student, should both benefit from the learning process.

 “Teaching makes me a constant learner,” adds Urmi.
 “I’m more optimistic, persistent, and philosophical.”

 Urmi has exhibited a strong commitment towards her students during her time working with Tutor Doctor.
-Although she started tutoring with us in 2015, when Urmi relocated she felt so strongly about our mission and values that she asked to be recommended to her new local Tutor Doctor location.
+Although she started working with us in 2015, when she relocated Urmi felt so strongly about our core values that she asked to be recommended to her new local Tutor Doctor branch.

 For Urmi, teaching is rewarding in more ways than one.
-She has a natural gift of tutoring and a genuine love for learning.
+She has a natural gift of instruction and a genuine love of learning.

 Daniela Galvez – Latin America Regional Winner

-Daniela, who is based in Peru, now works with over 10 students - and she’s in high demand!
-With her bright personality and glowing smile, it’s easy to see why students simply adore Daniela.
-Many students are taught in English in Peru.
-This additional language barrier can sometimes cause students to struggle.
-Daniela is fluent in both English and Spanish, which allows her to connect with students in both languages effortlessly.
+Based in Peru, Daniela now works with over 10 students – and she’s in high demand!
+With her cheerful personality and glowing smile, it’s easy to see why students simply adore Daniela.
+In Peru, many students are taught in English.
+This additional language barrier sometimes causes them to struggle.
+Fluent in both English and Spanish, Daniela’s bilingual abilities allow her to connect with students in both languages effortlessly.

-“Daniela worked in an amazing way with my 16 year old son, and it has helped him to learn what he could not understand in school,” says the Mum of one of Daniela’s students.
-“But the main thing that has helped him is the emotional support, boosting his confidence in his ability to learn.
-My son is a visual learner, and Daniela took that into consideration from day one,” she exclaims.
-“Now my son uses markers, colours and pictures to help him learn and stay organised!”
+“Daniela worked in a spectacular way with my 16 year old son, and it has helped him to learn what he could not understand in school,” says the Mom of one of Daniela’s students.
+“But the main thing that has helped him is the emotional support, making him feel confident in his ability to learn.
+My son learns visually, and Daniela took that into consideration from the first day,” she exclaims.
+“Now he uses markers, colors and visual pictures to help him learn material and stay organized!”

-Perhaps Daniela is able to connect so deeply with her students due to her own experiences with adversity.
+Perhaps Daniela is able to connect so deeply with students because of her own experiences with adversity.
 Daniela understands how important self-confidence and assurance is to a growing mind.
-“Being part of a vulnerable population, such as the LGBT community can make it even harder for to seek help at work due to fear of not being treated equally,” says Daniela.
+“Being part of a vulnerable population, such as the LGBT community, makes it even harder for us to seek help at work due to fear of not being treated equally,” says Daniela.
 “Nonetheless, I have received nothing but full support, understanding and care from Tutor Doctor.”

-Daniela is a biologist and graduated from the distinguished National Agrarian University in Lima, Peru.
-Although biology is her passion, Daniela’s wealth of knowledge allows her to tutor students in a wide array of subjects.
-Daniela also tutors students in chemistry, physics, maths, and writing.
+Daniela is a biologist, having graduated from the prestigious National Agrarian University in Lima, Peru.
+Although biology may be her passion, Daniela’s breadth of knowledge allows her to tutor students in a wide array of subjects.
+In addition to biology, Daniela also instructs students in chemistry, physics, math, and writing.

-We believe that learning is for life.
-Daniela recognises this better than anyone, and understands that learning is a mutual process.
+As we believe at Tutor Doctor, learning is for life.
+Daniela recognizes this better than anyone, and understands that learning is a mutual process.

 “Being a tutor has, ironically, taught me so much.
-I have learned about areas I never imagined students would ask for help with, but I have also learned about my own strengths and weaknesses as a tutor,” says Daniela.
-“It has made me realise that I may not always have all the answers, and that’s okay!
-This is nothing to be ashamed of, for we are all here to learn through our whole lives, from ourselves and each other.”
+I have learned about topics I never imagined students would ask me to help them with, but I have also learned about my strengths and weaknesses as a tutor,” says Daniela.
+“It has made me realize that I may not always have all the answers, and that’s okay!
+There is nothing to be ashamed of, for we are all here to learn through our whole lives, from ourselves and each other.”
 We couldn’t have said it better ourselves.

 Chris Hinsley – UK Regional Winner

-Chris works exclusively with students who have disengaged with education in the traditional framework.
-Chris has an incredible, dedicated perseverance to work with students that do not believe in themselves and may not have the support at home to encourage them to achieve success.
-He is always willing to take on students who will benefit from his understanding that education is not just about helping students get through their exams, but also to help them in understanding the world around them and showing them the possibilities of what they can do in life.
+Chris works exclusively with students who have disengaged with education in a traditional framework.
+Chris has an amazing, dedicated perseverance to work with students that do not believe in themselves and may not have the support in their home life to encourage them to achieve success.
+He never gives up on them and is always willing to take on students who will benefit from his understanding that education is not just about helping students to pass exams, but also to aid them in understanding the world around them.

-Within teaching, some of the most challenging situations are working with students from troubled backgrounds, some of whom may have suffered neglect and even abuse.
-These children often require more creative and innovative techniques and comprehensive support to engage with their studies, as they have lost motivation for education and lost faith in their own potential.
+In the area of teaching, some of the most challenging situations involve are working with students from troubled backgrounds, some of whom may have suffered neglect and even abuse.
+These children can require more creative and innovative strategies and intensive support to engage with their studies, as they have often given up their drive for education and lost faith in their own potential.

-It takes a truly remarkable person to work with students who are facing personal challenges - and that’s where Chris comes in.
-Chris has worked with only the most complex situations and individuals since starting with Tutor Doctor, never once declining a student.
-Chris’ belief is that with a positive attitude and outlook, a great tutor can reach any student through creativity, patience, and perseverance.
+It takes a truly remarkable person to work with students who are facing personal challenges – and that’s where Chris comes in.
+Since starting with Tutor Doctor, Chris has worked with only the most complex situations and individuals, never declining a student even once.
+Chris believes that with a positive attitude, a great tutor can reach any student through creativity, patience, and persistence.

-One-to-one tutoring allows Chris to approach students in a unique way that wouldn’t be possible in a classroom environment.
-“Some of the students I work with can hardly read, write, or speak,” says Chris.
+Private tutoring allows Chris to approach students in a unique way that wouldn’t be possible in a classroom environment.
+“Some of the students I work with can barely read, write, or speak,” says Chris.
 “They are struggling in a world where communication is the key to everything,” he explains.
-“If I was a teacher in school, I would be constrained by the curriculum and have to teach them Shakespeare.
-As a tutor, I can focus on helping the student to interact with the world and get the best out of life.”
+“If I was a teacher, I would have my hands tied to the curriculum and be forced to teach them Shakespeare.
+As a tutor, I can concentrate on helping the student to interact with the world and get the best out of life.”

-We spoke with a senior case worker Chris had the opportunity of working with.
+We talked to a senior case worker Chris had the opportunity of working with.
 This is what he had to say:

-“Chris constantly goes above and beyond in the best interest of the student.
-Chris has been adaptable, relentless, and extremely understanding in all he does considering the troubled background of his students.
-His creativity holds no limits as he constantly finds innovative and imaginative ways to help engage and motivate the students he works with.”
+“Chris constantly goes above and beyond in the best interest of the young person.
+Chris has been adaptable, relentless, and very understanding in all he does given the troubled background of his students.
+His creativity holds no limits as he constantly finds innovative and imaginative ways to help engage and motivate the young person.”

 Emily Bacon-Picardi – US Midwest & Northeast Regional Winner

-Emily is a school teacher but her passion for learning reaches far beyond the classroom.
-While she loves being at school, Emily understands that individual tutoring allows her to form a closeness with her students that simply isn’t possible in group environments.
+A teacher by day, Emily’s passion for learning reaches far beyond the classroom.
+While she loves being on campus, Emily recognizes that individual tutoring allows her to form a closeness with her students that simply isn’t possible in group environments.

 “Being a tutor has made me a much more effective classroom teacher,” says Emily.
-“When I work one-to-one with struggling students, I learn strategies, interventions, and new programmes that I can then apply to my own classroom of learners.”
+“When I work 1 to 1 with struggling learners, I learn strategies, interventions, and new programs that I can then apply to my own classroom of learners.”

-Without a doubt, Emily has produced some incredible student transformations.
-A mother of one of Emily’s students tells us how grateful she is that her daughter is now constantly reading books.
-Her child despised reading and was desperately struggling to keep up in school.
-The school even recommend summer school.
+Without a doubt, Emily has produced some remarkable student transformations.
+A mother of one of Emily’s students tells us how grateful she is that her daughter now constantly reads books.
+In the past, her child hated reading and was desperately struggling to keep up.
+The school counselors even recommend summer school.

 Emily changed all that.
-Being a client of Tutor Doctor’s for over three years now, mum is happy to report that her daughter currently reads above grade level.
-All of the parents Emily works with have similar stories, saying that she is a naturally gifted instructor and genuinely cares about her students and seeing them succeed.
+Now a loyal client for over three years, mom is happy to report that her daughter currently reads above grade level.
+All of the parents Emily works with have similar stories, saying that she is a naturally gifted instructor and genuinely cares about seeing her students succeed.

-Even in challenging tutoring situations, Emily has proved time and time again that her calm, patient attitude and unique approach to tutoring is certainly something special.
-A year ago, a student that had gone through multiple tutors and learning centres was matched with Emily for SAT test prep.
-The student was diagnosed with a sensory disorder, and previous attempts to raise his score weren’t working.
+Even with challenging tutoring situations, Emily has managed to prove time and time again her calm, patient demeanor and unique approach to learning is certainly something special.
+A year ago, a student that had gone through multiple tutors and learning centers was matched with Emily for SAT prep.
+The student was diagnosed with a sensory disorder, and previous attempts to raise his score just weren’t working.
 After working with Emily on SAT preparation, he was able to raise his score by 200 points.

-Our goal is to match students with tutors that have a true passion for teaching and connect on a personal level.
+At Tutor Doctor, our goal is to connect students with educators that have a true passion for teaching.
 Emily has a remarkable ability to apply her skills in varying environments, always making sure the student comes first.

 As Emily says, “I believe every teacher should start as a tutor, to learn more deeply about how to effectively serve the struggling students in the classrooms today.”